Awesomepieman69/CANVAS-AUTO-ANSWER/README.md

 ## Usage

-### Analyzing Regions
+### Analyzing Regions/images

-1. Click the extension icon in the toolbar
+1. Click the Camera icon on botton left
-2. Select "Capture Region"
-3. Draw a rectangle around the area you want to analyze
+2. Draw a rectangle around the area you want to analyze
-4. The extension will:
+3. The extension will:
    - Send the image to OpenAI Vision
    - Display the analysis results including extracted text and explanations